asmodeus812/nvim-fuzzymatch/README.md

 The decorators are responsible for decorating the entries in the picker interface, they are optional and must be sub-classes of
 `Select.Decorator`.
-They require you to implement the decorate function which receive the current entry and the raw display line, of the entry alone, before any decoration is done, and should return a string or a tuple of string and highlight group, can also return a table of strings.
+They require you to implement the decorate function which receive the current entry and the raw display line, of the entry alone, before any decoration is done, and should return a string or a tuple of string and highlight group, can also return a table of strings and table of highlight groups.
 To not include the decorator for the current entry, simply return nil or empty string, and table of highlight groups, which will be used to prepended to the entry line in the picker interface.

 ```lua
 -- Example shows how to add a decorator to the picker, in this case we are using the default one which is provided by the select module.